corduroy300/HashDemo/README.md

 # HashDemo

-This is an application that visualizes the heap data structure.
+This is an application that visualizes the hash table data structure.

 ## Usage